Karya, Lefkada

 Karya (Greek: Καρυά) is a former municipality on the island of Lefkada, Ionian Islands, Greece.
 Since the 2011 local government reform it is part of the municipality Lefkada, of which it is a municipal unit.
 It lies in the central part of Lefkada.
-It has a land area of 30.867 km2 and a population of 871 (2011 census).
-A large part of the population live in the former municipal seat, the town of Karyá (pop.
-589).
+It has a land area of 30.867 km2.
+A large part of the population live in the former municipal seat, the town of Karyá.

 The village Karya is located on the slopes of Pyrgos at 500 m above sea level.
 The highest point in the municipal unit is the mountain Stavrota, elevation 1,158 m.
-There are four villages in the municipal unit: Karyá, Pigadisánoi (pop.
-157), Egklouví (106), and Ammókampos (19).

 Subdivisions

 The municipal unit Karya is subdivided into the following communities (constituent villages in brackets):